carlos-santiago-2017/InsideTheMachine/README.md

 ---
 Note
 Pipelined execution is a techniche that enables microprocessor designers to increase the speed at which a processor operates, thereby decreasing the amount of time that the processor takes to execute a program.
 This chapter will first introduce the concept of pipelinning by means of a factory analogy, and it will then apply the analogy to microprocessors.
-You will the learn how to evaluate the benefits of pipelining, before I conclude with a discussion of the technique¡s limitations and costs.
+You will the learn how to evaluate the benefits of **pipelining**, before I conclude with a discussion of the technique¡s limitations and costs.

 ---
 Note